Growing Rhubarb - the essential guide on how to grow Rhubarb

 If flowering seed stalks develop then cut them as soon as possible.
 The seed and flower production will reduce the leaf stalk yield as the plant diverts energy into flower and seed production.

 Make sure to weed around your rhubarb plants regularly as weeds can have a damaging effect on plant growth.
 Do not hoe to deeply and disturb the roots.
+Remove any leaves that are yellowed or have fallen to the floor level (such as in the picture below).

 Adding fertilizer such as well rotted manure each year will increase your rhubarb yield significantly.
 Fertilise in early spring before plant growth and also before the end of autumn.
 As well as increasing available nutrients the fertiliser will act like a mulch and improve the water retention properties of the soil and also reduce weed growth.

-If adding manure/compost be sure not to cover the rhubarb crowns as this can lead them rotting.
+If adding manure/compost be sure not to cover the rhubarb crowns as this can lead to them rotting.

 Do not use fresh manure as this can burn the crop.